 Jesus is one tough carpenter – the kind that can heft two three-quarter-inch sheets of plywood on his own.
 He is hard to kill.
 From the moment he was born, his enemies set about trying to kill him.
 They tried to kill him as a baby (Matthew 2:16–18), stone him (John 10:31–39), and throw him off a cliff (Luke 4:29), but it didn’t work.
 Jesus could go 40 days without food, climb into the ring with the toughest opponent on the planet, and walk away a winner after three rounds (Matthe.
 4:1–11).
 There was no point in trying to drown him – he’d walk away from that too (Matthew 14:22–33).

 No, the only thing that could harm the carpenter from Nazareth was a tree.
 Why?
 Because he who is hanged on a tree is cursed (Deuteronomy 21:23, Gal.
 3:13), not he who is stabbed, stoned, or burned.
 (Note that in Hebrew, the word for gallows and tree is one and the same.)
 Without trees, there is no resurrection, no Good News on Easter morning.
 The cross is really a tree of life chainsawed down by man’s sin.
 Yet Jesus’ blood caused a dead tree used as a Roman torture instrument to grow into the symbol of life everlasting – the Tree of Life.
 Jesus is the Tree of Life, and one day his followers will eat from the leaves of this tree and be healed (Revelation 22:2, 14).
-Read more in tomorrow’s post.
+Read more in part 4.